mattermost/docs/source/channels/set-channel-preferences.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-For each channel you're a member of, you can set notification preferences as well as the channel's header, purpose, and name.
+You can set notification preferences as well as the channel's header, purpose, and name for each channel you're a member of.
 See the documentation for details on :doc:`renaming channels </channels/rename-channels>` and :doc:`channel naming convention recommendations </channels/channel-naming-conventions>`.

 .. image:: ../images/channel-preferences.png
     :alt: Select the channel name at the top of the screen to set preferences for each channel you belong to.